Macrofig/plain-static/readme.md

 # Plain Static

 A simple static site generator.
+For those times that you don't need streams or pipes or plugins... you just need a site built quickly.

 Currently only works with Markdown, Mustache, and Less.